silverbulletmd/silverbullet/plugs/core/Library/Std/Lua.md

       return
     end
     for key, val in pairs(currentValue) do
-      if string.startswith(key, lastProp) and val then
+      if string.startsWith(key, lastProp) and val then
         if val.call then
           -- We got a function
           if val.body then